Repeat after me: “statistical significance is not everything.”

 Can you calculate Cohen’s d from the results of t-tests or F-tests?

 Yes, you can.
-This paper explains how to do that beautifully.
+This paper beautifully.
 If there’s enough demand for it, I might put together a spreadsheet for this also.

 Want to download the Cohen’s d spreadsheet and let it do the dirty work?
 Sign up here: